varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   ``y``
     years

+In string context they return a string with their value rounded to 3 decimal places and excluding the unit, e.g.  ``1.500``.

 Integers
 ~~~~~~~~

 Certain fields are integers, used as expected.
 In string context they
-return a string.
+return a string, e.g. ``1234``.

 Real numbers
 ~~~~~~~~~~~~

 VCL understands real numbers.
-As with integers, when used in a string context they will return a string.
+In string context they return a string with their value rounded to 3 decimal places, e.g. ``3.142``.

 Regular Expressions
 -------------------